 4. Take SAT and ACT practice tests

+Although many colleges have made submitting test scores optional, you might consider taking the SAT or ACT.
+Strong test scores can help your application stand out at colleges that consider them.
+As you research colleges, be sure to review any college's test acceptance policies, so you can plan accordingly.
 A good way to begin to prepare for the SAT is to take the PSAT.
 Many students take the PSAT at their high school in the fall of their sophomore or junior year.
 A practice test for the ACT is the PreACT.
 Your school may or may not administer the PreACT.
 If you have not taken either of these tests, free practice ACT and SAT tests are available online.
 Use your practice and pre-test results to help you decide which test to focus on and to plan your test prep.

 5. Attend college fairs and college presentations

 Whether you attend virtually or in person, college fairs and presentations are great opportunities to learn about schools and connect with admissions reps.
-Check college websites for information about virtual student panels, guided tours, or webinars, for students and parents, or visit the website of the National Association for College Admissions Counseling (NACAC) for a list of upcoming college fairs.
+Check college websites for information about virtual student panels, guided tours, or webinars for students and parents, or visit the website of the National Association for College Admissions Counseling (NACAC) for a list of upcoming college fairs.

 7. Research colleges online and start your preliminary college list

 You can find out a lot about colleges by spending time on their websites as well as their YouTube and social media channels.
-Many colleges offer virtual campus tours and webinars hosted by admissions staff, current students and faculty.
+Many colleges offer virtual and in-person campus tours and webinars hosted by admissions staff, current students and faculty.
 One of the best places to begin your research is with CollegeData's college profiles, which feature data on more than 2,000 four-year colleges.
 To find the college profile of a college you're interested in, look it up with College Search.

 Keep these important tasks on your radar and accomplish as many of them as you can junior year.
 You'll be glad you did when senior year rolls around.
 We wish you great success on your path to college!